The Empire strikes back ... at a secret London location

 Upon arrival, they are transported into the space fantasy mingling among aliens and well-known characters in a narrative that begins with "Star Wars: A New Hope".

-"I think that audiences are looking for experiences that go beyond the traditional theater, traditional concert, traditional gallery, traditional restaurant," Secret Cinema founder and director Fabien Riggall told Reuters.
+"I think that audiences are looking for experiences that go beyond the traditional theatre, traditional concert, traditional gallery, traditional restaurant," Secret Cinema founder and director Fabien Riggall told Reuters.

 "People are looking for a new way to experience culture and I think what Secret Cinema has untapped is that desire is increasing with every technology that comes out."